heaston2000/DragCNN/README.md

 Research done by Hugh Easton, Student Researcher and Michaela Kubacki, Assistant Professor of Mathematics - Middlebury College, Summer 2021

-Includes subfolder with files used for MATLAB custom training loop (these do not work).
+Includes branch with files used for MATLAB custom training loop (these do not work).
 Instead use data set, dragPreprocess.m, dragMaster.m and dragGraph.m files for the training of an accurate network.